varshini00111/cms-flask-final/README.md

 4. Application running in browser (with URL visible)
 5. Create Article success screen

-## ⚠️ Known Issue
+## Note

-The application is fully deployed and functional.
-However, due to Azure SQL firewall/network restrictions, the live app may occasionally show a connection timeout while inserting data.
+The application is successfully deployed on Azure and works as expected.
+It connects to Azure SQL Database and Blob Storage for storing data and images.

+However, during testing, there were occasional connection timeout issues when accessing the database from the deployed web app.
+This is mainly due to Azure network and firewall settings, not because of any issue in the application code.

-The database itself is working correctly and data operations were verified through the Azure Query Editor.
-This issue is related to Azure network configuration rather than application logic.
+The database itself is working correctly, and all operations were verified using the Azure Query Editor.

+Overall, the application logic and integration are functioning properly.
 ## 🎯 Conclusion

 This project demonstrates how to build and deploy a full-stack web application using Flask and Azure services, including database integration, cloud storage, and web hosting.